guerjon/PINSimple/README.md

 # PinSimple

-This is proyect is an android app, used to internal control in Novate, the is made with React-Native 4.3, (see the pakage.json)
+This is proyect is an android app, used to internal control in Novatek, it was made with React-Native 4.3, (see the pakage.json)

 ### Getting Started